Skip to content

 STACK: [value7, value8]

-The example generates 10 parallel matrix_jobs, each with different pairs of PROVIDER and STACK values:
+The example generates 10 parallel matrix_jobs jobs, each with different pairs of PROVIDER and STACK values:

 deploystacks: [name1, value1]